aspose-imaging/aspose-imaging-reference-tutorials/content/english/java/image-conversion-and-optimization/convert-svg-images-to-raster-format.html/_index.md

 You should have a Java development environment set up on your system.
 If not, you can download and install Java from [here](https://www.oracle.com/java/technologies/javase-downloads.html).

 ### Aspose.Imaging for Java
 Make sure you have the Aspose.Imaging for Java library.
-You can download it from the official Aspose website [here](https://releases.aspose.com/imaging/java/).
+You can download it from the Aspose website [here](https://releases.aspose.com/imaging/java/).

 ### SVG Image
 Prepare the SVG image that you want to convert.
 You can use any SVG image of your choice.